ikolith/citatel/docs/_posts/2022-09-22-extrarules.md

 If you want to know how much it costs to go from 0 to any number where the number is x, use this equation: (x(x+1))/2.
 You can also just use summation notation (Σn).

-## Some Basic Statistics for Making Your Own Randomized Character Creation Rolls
+### Some Basic Statistics for Making Your Own Randomized Character Creation Rolls

-If you want to know how I got these numbers and how you might make your own randomization scheme, read the next section.
-Else, skip it.

 At a glance it might seem like d6-3 and d4-2 should be equally good.
 The expected value of a d6 is 3.5, so 3.5 - 3 = 0.5.
 EV of a d4 is 2.5, 2.5 - 2 = 0.5 as well, so why is d6-3 twice as good as d4-2?
 Getting to 2 in a score costs 3 SP (1 + 2), but getting to 3 costs 6 SP (1 + 2 + 3).
 Crucially, raising your score from a negative number always costs 1 SP, so if you roll a 1 on d6-3, you end up with -2, which is only equivalent to getting -2 SP (that is, you only have to spend 2 more SP than if you never bothered rolling at all) but if you roll a 6, you get a score of 3 which is worth 6 SP.
 High rolls are a lot more rewarding than low rolls are punishing at character creation.